Maximilian-Stefan-Ernst/ClusterTutorial/tutorial.md

 We then decide what the appropriate partition is:
 - `--partition test`: which queue to submit to

-The list of partitions can be found [here](https://tardis.mpib-berlin.mpg.de/docs).
+The list of partitions can be found in the tardis [docs](https://tardis.mpib-berlin.mpg.de/docs) (Resource Manager/General).

 We should also submit some general infos
 - `--workdir project/data`: working directory of your job